OpenCLIM/udm-heat/README.md

 Using the pph (people per hectare) output from UDM the 'new' population can be found using the 1km gridded output.
 Where the pph file can't be found, the dph (density per hectare) is used, a value of the number of households per hectare and multiplied by 2.5 (the average number of people per household).

 #### Calculating the total population
 To derive the total population (baseline + 'new') the original SSP data for 2020 (data for SSP1 is used but all SSPs have the same baseline population in 2020) is found and used as the baseline values.
 Using zonal statistics the new pph data is assigned to the appropriate local authority area and thus added to the baseline data from the SSPs which is also by local authority area.
+The population density is calculated.

 #### Calculating the demographic breakdowns
 The demographic breakdowns are calculated using pre-calculated ratios from the SSPs per LAD, per demographic category.
 These are then applied to the total population values calculated as above.